 The archived literary works of Astrid Lindgren is the most extensive left by any single Swedish person.
 Occupying 140 linear metres of shelving, it is today housed in the National Library in Stockholm.
 In 2005, the archive was admitted into the UNESCO World Heritage List, which gives it a status of something worth keeping for humanity at large.

 The archive includes book manuscripts, film- and theatre-scripts, articles, shorthand notes, a very large collection of letters from readers of all ages spread around the world, as well as press clippings, photos and many other things.
 There is, however, only a limited number of letters written by Astrid Lindgren herself, since she seldom kept any copies of her many letters.

-Cataloguing of all the material is estimated to continue until the end of 2010.
 The archive is nowadays open for research.

 The Astrid Lindgren Library